bbcmicrobit/micropython/docs/pin.rst

 .. note::
     Also note, the micro:bit has external weak (10M) pull-ups fitted on pins 0, 1 and 2 only, in order for the touch sensing to work.
+    There are also external (10k) pull-ups fitted on pins 5 and 11, in order for buttons A and B to work.
-See the edge connector data sheet here:
+    See the edge connector data sheet here: http://tech.microbit.org/hardware/edgeconnector_ds/
-    http://tech.microbit.org/hardware/edgeconnector_ds/